rolling-scopes-school/tasks/stage1/modules/oop-basics/README.md

 ## Practice 💻

-- Complete the test "OOP Test" in the RS-App > Auto Test.
+- Complete the test "[St1] OOP Test" in the RS-App > Auto Test.

 ## Additional Resources 📘